How the US-Iran tensions will affect insurance premiums in the UAE

 Getting insured in the UAE

 In Dubai, there’s a mandatory health insurance scheme that applies to all residents, including expats.
 With premiums looking to increase further, it’s important that you find the most cost-effective health insurance plan out there.
 An easy way to do this is through an experienced health insurance broker, such as Pacific Prime.
-We are experts on expat health insurance in Dubai, offering free plan comparisons to our clients on all sorts of plans, including short-term health insurance and family health insurance plans.
+We are experts on international health insurance in Dubai, offering free plan comparisons to our clients on all sorts of plans, including short-term health insurance and family health insurance plans.

 - 5 easy tips for managing international employees during the coronavirus pandemic - 26th March 2020